sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 MCP uses a client-server architecture to make communication between AI applications and external systems straightforward.

 - **Host Application**: The AI application that users interact with, such as an LLM chat interface or an AI-powered code editor.
 It initiates requests and drives the workflow.
  - **MCP Client**: Embedded in the host application.
-It converts the host’s requests into the MCP standard and manages communication with MCP servers.
+It converts the host requests into the MCP standard and manages communication with MCP servers.
  - **MCP Server**: A service that exposes a specific tool or data source (for example, a GitHub repository, a database, or SAP tools) to the AI system using the MCP standard.

 The **MCP server for Mobile Development Kit (MDK)** is an open-source server built specifically for MDK development.
 It provides AI agents with MDK-specific knowledge, such as: